rixiobarrios/js-geometry/readme.md

 > Hint: Calculate the line segment by taking the square root of `((x2 - x1) ** 2) - ((y2 - y1) ** 2)`.

+Create a few line segments with different coordinates and use your length method on them.

 ## Shape

 Define a `Shape` class.
 It should have the number of sides and a color associated with it.
 Make the other classes inherit from it.